andrius111/laravel-swagger-api/README.md

 php artisan key:generate

 # set the config of the database in .env file

+# set the base path of the project in L5_SWAGGER_BASE_PATH variable in the .env file
+L5_SWAGGER_BASE_PATH=/laravel-swagger-api/public/api

 # generate the database tables
 php artisan migrate